AptOntology/IoT_ESP8266/README.md

 ## Just another ESP8266 IOT sensor node

 1. Connects to wifi
+2. If no wifi then be access point
-2. Gets settings from either initial hardcoded, serial input, internal web site input, or internet HTTP server
+3. Gets settings from either initial hardcoded, serial input, internal web site input, or internet HTTP server
-3. Run the settings on the given inverval
+4. Run the settings on the given inverval
-4. If no wifi then become access point for local control

 ### Settings

+#### lastRun switch :
+ - 0 is runNow and update lastRun to now
+ - 1 is runOnce and set enable=0
+ - 2-10 is update setting and keep the previous lastRun
+ - above 10 is to run on interval and update lastRun to now

 #### Analog input to digital output
 - isOn/isOff in states overHigh, underLow, overUnder, and between the highVal and lowVal, if isOn(on) elseif isOff(off)